Zen to Go Logo

 Types of Massage: A Practical Guide to Choosing the Best One for You

-Discover the different types of massage in our 2025 guide and find the one that is most suitable for your well-being and relaxation.
-Click and learn more!
+Discover the different types of massage in our 2025 guide and find the one that's best for your well-being and relaxation.
+Click to learn more!

-In a world that moves at full speed, taking a moment to care for yourself is not a luxury, but a necessity.
+In a world that moves at full speed, taking a moment to care for oneself is not a luxury but a necessity.
 But when you decide to treat yourself to a session, do you really know which of all the types of massage to choose?
-Not all are the same.
-Some are designed to relieve tension from intense workouts, others to calm an anxious mind, and some more to release muscle knots that you have been carrying for months.
+Not all are alike.
+Some are designed to relieve the tension from intense training, others to calm an anxious mind, and some more to release muscle knots that you have been carrying for months.

-Understanding the differences is the first step to getting exactly what your body and mind are asking for.
-In this guide, based on our experience providing thousands of massages at home and in companies in Mexico since 2019, we will break down the world of body therapies in a simple and direct way.
+Understanding the differences is the first step towards getting exactly what your body and mind are asking for.
+In this guide, based on our experience performing thousands of massages at home and in companies in Mexico since 2019, we will break down the world of body therapies in a simple and straightforward way.

-We will guide you through the most popular and effective techniques, explaining what each one is for, what you can expect during the session, and to whom we recommend it.
-We want your next massage to be not a gamble, but an informed decision that leads you to a state of deep and lasting well-being, finding the perfect therapy for your needs.
+We will take you by the hand through the most popular and effective techniques, explaining what each one is for, what you can expect during the session, and whom we recommend it to.
+We want your next massage to not be a gamble but an informed decision that leads you to a state of deep and lasting well-being, finding the perfect therapy for your needs.

 1. Swedish Massage

-If you have ever received a massage at a spa or wellness center, it is very likely that you have experienced the Swedish massage.
-Considered the foundation of Western techniques, this is one of the most recognized and requested types of massage worldwide.
-Its popularity is no accident; its focus on deep relaxation and improved circulation makes it the ideal starting point for those entering the world of well-being or looking for effective relief from daily stress.
+If you have ever received a massage at a spa or wellness center, it is very likely that you have experienced a Swedish massage.
+Considered the foundation of Western techniques, this is one of the most well-known and requested types of massage worldwide.
+Its popularity is no coincidence; its focus on deep relaxation and improved circulation makes it the ideal starting point for those new to the world of wellness or seeking effective relief from daily stress.

-The Swedish massage uses oil or lotion to facilitate long, flowing movements directed toward the heart, following the blood flow.
-This technique not only relaxes superficial muscles but also stimulates the nervous system, reduces emotional and physical stress, and promotes an overall sense of calm and balance.
+The Swedish massage uses oil or lotion to facilitate long, fluid movements directed towards the heart, following the blood flow.
+This technique not only relaxes the surface muscles, but also stimulates the nervous system, reduces emotional and physical stress, and promotes an overall sense of calm and balance.

 How does it work and who is it ideal for?

-The therapist combines five basic movements to tailor the session to your needs:
+The therapist combines five basic movements to adapt the session to your needs:

-• Effleurage (sliding): Long, gentle movements to warm the muscles and prepare the body.
+• Effleurage (sliding): Long, soft movements to warm the muscles and prepare the body.

 • Petrissage (kneading): Deeper pressure movements that help release knots and tension.

-• Tapotement (percussion): Rhythmic, light taps that energize and stimulate the body.
+• Tapotement (percussion): Light, rhythmic tapping that energizes and stimulates the body.

-• Friction: Deep circular movements that act on muscle fibers to dissolve adhesions.
+• Friction: Deep circular movements that act on the muscle fibers to dissolve adhesions.

-• Vibration: Quick, oscillating movements to relax specific muscle areas.
+• Vibration: Quick and oscillating movements to relax specific muscle areas.

 To quickly visualize its main characteristics, we have prepared this summary.

-As the summary shows, the Swedish massage is characterized by its flexibility in duration and its adjustable pressure, making it a versatile and accessible option for almost everyone.
+As the summary shows, the Swedish massage is characterized by its flexibility in duration and its adaptable pressure, making it a versatile and accessible option for almost everyone.

 Tips to make the most of it

-To ensure your experience is outstanding, we recommend always communicating your desired pressure level.
+To ensure your experience is exceptional, we recommend always communicating your desired pressure level.
 Don't hesitate to tell the therapist if you prefer a softer or firmer touch.
-Additionally, drink plenty of water after the session to help your body eliminate the released toxins.
-Finally, try to schedule your massage at a time when you do not have immediate commitments; this way, you can prolong the relaxation that you were seeking.
+Also, drink plenty of water after the session to help your body eliminate the toxins released.
+Finally, try to schedule your massage at a time when you have no immediate commitments; this way, you can extend that feeling of relaxation you were seeking.

 2. Deep Tissue Massage

 This technique uses firm pressure and slow movements to reach the underlying muscle fibers.
-It is ideal for treating specific problems such as chronic back pain, stiffness in the neck and shoulders, or injury recovery.
-Although the pressure can be intense, the result is a significant reduction in pain and increased flexibility.
+It is ideal for treating specific issues such as chronic back pain, neck and shoulder stiffness, or injury recovery.
+While the pressure can be intense, the result is a significant reduction in pain and increased flexibility.

 How does it work and who is it ideal for?